koenderks/aRtsy/README.md

 #### Langton's ant

 According to [Wikipedia](https://en.wikipedia.org/wiki/Langtons_ant), Langton's ant is a turmite with a very specific set of rules.
 In particular, the algorithm involves repeating the three rules shown below.
-Beware, the problem (or blessing) of Langton's ant is that it always moves off the canvas...

 1. On a non-colored block: turn 90 degrees clockwise, un-color the block, move forward one block.
 1. On a colored block: turn 90 degrees counter-clockwise, color the block, move forward one block.